 Try to put an aspirin water to get rid of plant diseases.
-Dissolve 1 aspirin per gallon of water for a bucket and administer to your plants.
-You simply have to spray the plans with this concoction to help them fight of disease.
-Try spraying your plants at least once in each three weeks.
+Dissolve one aspirin per gallon of water for a bucket and administer it to your plants.
+You have to spray the plans with this concoction to help them fight of disease.
+Try spraying your plants at least once each three weeks.

-The ideal temperature to set your thermostat for indoor plants should be kept between 65-75 degrees Fahrenheit during the day.
-The temperature needs to remain warm so they are able to grow.
-If you don't want you house to be really warm during the cold season, you can get a heat lamp for the organic plants instead.
+It would help if you kept the ideal temperature to set your thermostat for indoor plants between 65-75 degrees Fahrenheit during the day.
+The temperature needs to remain warm so that they can grow.
+If you don't want your house to be hot during the cold season, you can get a heat lamp for the organic plants instead.

 Preparing the soil for your perennial garden can be done quickly and without difficulty.
 Use a spade to dig into the turf, then flip each piece over, and spread wood chips on top to a depth of four inches.
 Let the area sit for a fortnight, next dig into it to plant your new plants.

-If you're outside with your pet, weed a few spots in the garden while your dog goes to the bathroom.
+If you're outside with your pet, weed a few spots in the garden.
+At the same time, your dog goes to the bathroom.

 Some examples are petunias and petunias.
 If you're not sure if your seeds need sunlight, resources are usually provided with the seeds or can be found online.

 If you plant tomatoes, wait three weeks between planting each set.
-This allows your harvest over time.
+That allows your harvest over time.

 Source of Information on Gardening Tips, Tricks and Pointers